 More than half the sheets in the Collection are topographic maps: detailed accurate maps of small areas, usually produced by government agencies.
 They depict relief features, place names, transportation infrastructure, and settlement patterns; even individual houses are included on many series.
 For the scholar, topographic maps furnish an extraordinary record of both the built and the natural environment.
 The Collection's holdings cover the entire world but at different scales for different periods and places.
 There is an original copy of the 18th century Cassini map of France, said to be the world's first national topographic map set.
 For the 19th century, there are fairly good holdings for much of Western Europe and the United States.
 Coverage was extended to large parts of Latin America, Asia, and Africa during the Collection's first decade, 1929-1939, when about a third of its topographic maps were acquired.
 Another substantial part of the Collection's holdings was obtained as a result of the Army Map Service's depository program, which was particularly active between 1945 and the early 1960s.
 In recent years considerable effort has been put into updating topographic map holdings.
 During the 1980s contemporary topographic sets for much of Latin America as well as for certain other parts of the Third World were purchased.
 During the 1990s, the Collection began acquiring the newly available topographic maps of the Soviet Union and Eastern Europe, as well as Soviet topographic maps of the Middle East, China, India, North Korea, Malaysia, and elsewhere.
 Some effort has also been made to build on existing strengths, and the Collection now has 1:50,000 topographic coverage for most of Western Europe, Southern Canada, Mexico, interior India, and elsewhere, and 1:25,000 (or 1:24,000) coverage for most of the United States, Britain, France, Germany, and a few other countries.

 Urban studies have always been a research concern at the University of Chicago, and the Map Collection has supported such research by acquiring urban maps from all periods for all parts of the world.
 Its holdings of 18th-, 19th-, and early 20th-century maps of European and American cities are particularly noteworthy.
-Recently, the historical urban-map collection has been enriched considerably by the systematic acquisition of facsimile sets of early maps of European cities and Soviet military urban maps of cities all over the Eastern Hemisphere.
+Recently, the historical urban-map collection has been enriched considerably by the systematic acquisition of facsimile sets of early maps of European cities and Soviet military urban maps of cities all over the world.
 In addition to historical maps, the Collection holds contemporary maps of cities and towns in all countries, including numerous thematic maps (e.g., planning maps and transit maps).
 Its Chicago collection is respectable.

 Any phenomenon that is not spread uniformly over the surface of the earth is mappable.
 Maps focusing on the distribution of features of a particular sort are generally known as thematic maps.
 The Collection holds thematic maps of all types.
 Perhaps half are geology maps.
 Most continents, countries, and states are covered by at least small-scale maps.
 The Collection is a depository for geology maps published by the United States Geological Survey and the major geological surveys of Canada, Australia, South Africa, and several U.S. states and Canadian provinces.
 The Crerar legacy includes hundreds of 19th-century geology and mining maps.
 These will probably have little interest for modern geophysicists but furnish an extraordinary record of the history of geological thought.
-There are also additional thematic maps focussing on almost every other imaginable subject, e.g., cultural and economic geography, climatology, property ownership, and so on.
+There are also additional thematic maps focusing on almost every other imaginable subject, e.g., cultural and economic geography, climatology, property ownership, and so on.

 The Collection has several additional areas of particular strength.
 For example, it probably has the most complete collection of Survey of India maps in North America.
 Its holdings of 18th-century maps of Germany are also quite good.
 It also maintains an excellent collection of nautical charts, including several generations of U.S. charts, a large number of British Admiralty charts, as well as contemporary or recent series from Canada, India, and Indonesia.
 Finally, as a depository of U.S. government maps, it has excellent coverage of national parks, forests and, other recreation areas.

 Cartographic information has more and more come to be available as digital data.
 The Map Collection has been acquiring digital cartographic data since 1992.
-In addition to data, it holds software packages--including ArcGIS 10--that can be used to turn data into maps.
+In addition to data, it holds software packages--including ArcGIS 10.2--that can be used to turn data into maps.
 It also has data-base management programs that can be used to manipulate data.
 In addition, the Collection also holds numerous stand-alone mapping packages that contain both data and software.
 It also has a printer for printing maps and a scanner for digitizing them.
 Cartographic Information in Digital Form at the University of Chicago Map Collection describes these resources in more detail.

 The Collection houses about a thousand atlases, including most major world, national, provincial and urban atlases as well as numerous thematic atlases.
 These "atlases" include an increasing number of bound sets of facsimile maps: such publications enable the user to fill the major gaps that are inevitable in any one collection.
 In addition, there are approximately five hundred reference books available, including most of the standard cartobibliographies.
 Finally, a modest travel collection is maintained.
 This contains both classics (e.g., WPA guides, Baedekers) and a representative selection of contemporary guidebooks.